The Social Security system's Family branch is organized into a network of 101 Department-level funds and one national fund.

 In the case of adoption, the basic allowance is paid during the three years following the child's arrival, provided that the child is under 20 years of age.

-*These ceilings quoted above apply to single-income couples with one dependent child.
-The increased ceilings apply to single parents or when both parents have income.
-Income taken into account is for 2021.
+*These ceilings apply to single-income couples with one dependent child.
+Higher ceilings apply to single parents or when both parents have income.
+Income taken into account is for 2022.

 The shared child-rearing benefit (prestation partagée d'éducation de l'enfant) allows a parent to stop working or cut back to part-time in order to look after their child who is under age 3, or under age 20 if adopted.